ahmedalaahagag/authors-microserivces/README.md

 **4) Eloquent**

 In simple words allows calling built-in functions instead of writing complex queries.
 The Eloquent ORM included with **Laravel/Lumen** provides a beautiful, simple **ActiveRecord** implementation for working with the database.
 Each database table has a corresponding **Model** which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.
-For example, one can say `Post::all()` to get all the blog posts inside posts table rather than writing `select * from posts`.
-Where Post in `Post::all() is a `model`.
+For example, one can say `Author::all()` to get all the blog authors inside authors table rather than writing `select * from authors`.
+Where Author in `Author::all() is a `model`.

 Then to use **Eloquent** one will uncomment the `$app->withEloquent()` in your `bootstrap/app.php`